nicepkg/aide/website/en/guide/features/smart-paste.md

 Command Name: `aide.smartPaste`

-Utilizes AI to intelligently recognize code in the clipboard, format it, and then paste it into the current editor.
-This feature can significantly enhance development efficiency, especially when dealing with code conversions across different languages or frameworks.
+Use AI to intelligently recognize `code or images` from the clipboard and perform format conversion, then paste it into the current editor.
+This feature can significantly enhance development efficiency, especially when dealing with cross-language or cross-framework code conversions.

 **Usage:**